oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  6. If Holder Binding is required:
     1. If Holder Binding is provided by means not defined in this specification, verify the Holder Binding according to the method used.
     2. Otherwise, verify the Holder Binding JWT as follows:
-       1. If not Holder Binding JWT is provided, the Verifier MUST reject the Presentation.
+       1. If Holder Binding JWT is not provided, the Verifier MUST reject the Presentation.
-       2. Determine the public key for the Holder from the Holder Binding JWT.
+       2. Determine the public key for the Holder from the SD-JWT.
        3. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
 The `none` algorithm MUST NOT be accepted.
        4. Validate the signature over the Holder Binding JWT.
        5. Check that the Holder Binding JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the Holder Binding JWT.